Former Editor, Journal of Natural History Education and Experience

 Advisory Committee, Vermont Invertebrate Database Alliance

-I used to be involved in a lot more, but seriously, being both the Director of Sciences and Director of the Middlebury School of the Environment takes up a lot of time!
+I used to be involved in a lot more, but seriously, being both the Director of Sciences and Director of the Middlebury School of the Environment during my final years before retirement took up a lot of time, so I pared back on boards and committees.

 plus, some rules to live by …